FOREX-Dollar climbs as data supports bigger rate hikes

 Euro zone business growth was stronger than expected this month, a survey showed on Thursday, although prices rose at a record pace, likely adding to pressure on the European Central Bank to raise rates.

-The Japanese yen fell against the U.S. dollar for the fifth session in a row, hitting its lowest since December 2015 with the Bank of Japan expected keep its soft monetary policy in place in contrast to most other central banks around the globe.
+The Japanese yen fell against the U.S. dollar for the fifth session in a row, hitting its lowest since December 2015 at 122.40 with the Bank of Japan expected keep its soft monetary policy in place, in contrast to most other central banks around the globe.

 The war in Ukraine has served to push up prices of oil and other commodities, adding pressure to already rising inflation.